dlstreamer/pipeline-server/tools/model_downloader/README.md

 * model-proc = model_name.json

-If a local model-proc is not specified, the tool will download the corresponding model-proc file from the DL streamer repository (if one exists).
+If a local model-proc is not specified, the tool will download the corresponding model-proc file from the Intel(R) DL Streamer repository (if one exists).